university-of-suffolk/SuffolkComputingSeminarSeries/README.md

 17. **Sustainable Computing: Green IT Practices**
 18. **Introduction to IT Governance and Compliance**
 19. **Emerging Trends in E-commerce Technology**
-20. **Preparing for the Future: Key Tech Skills to Master*
+20. **Preparing for the Future: Key Tech Skills to Master**

-1. **Introduction to AI in Industry**
+1. **Introduction to Jupyter Notebooks**
-   - Overview of AI applications in various industries
+   - Setting up and using Jupyter Notebooks
-   - Key benefits and challenges
+   - Best practices for documentation and collaboration

-2. **Data Preprocessing and Cleaning**
+2. **Data Cleaning with Pandas**
-   - Techniques for handling missing data
-   - Data normalization and transformation
+   - Data manipulation and cleaning techniques

-3. **Exploratory Data Analysis (EDA)**
+   - Advanced features of the Pandas library

+3. **Data Visualization with Matplotlib and Seaborn**
-   - Visualization tools and techniques
+   - Creating informative and interactive visualizations
-   - Identifying patterns and insights
+   - Customizing plots for better insights

-4. **Supervised Learning Algorithms**
+4. **Machine Learning with Scikit-Learn**
-   - Regression and classification techniques
+   - Implementing regression, classification, and clustering algorithms
-   - Use cases and best practices
+   - Model evaluation and hyperparameter tuning

-5. **Unsupervised Learning Algorithms**
+5. **Deep Learning with TensorFlow**
-   - Clustering and dimensionality reduction
+   - Building and training neural networks
-   - Applications in anomaly detection

-6. **Deep Learning Fundamentals**
-   - Neural networks and architectures
+   - Using TensorFlow for image and text data

+6. **PyTorch for Deep Learning**
-   - Introduction to frameworks like TensorFlow and PyTorch
+   - Introduction to PyTorch and its ecosystem
+   - Implementing custom neural network architectures

-7. **Natural Language Processing (NLP)**
+7. **Natural Language Processing with Hugging Face Transformers**
-   - Text preprocessing and feature extraction
-   - Sentiment analysis and language models
+   - Using pre-trained models for NLP tasks
+   - Fine-tuning transformers for specific applications

-8. **Computer Vision Applications**
+8. **Computer Vision with OpenCV**
-   - Image preprocessing and augmentation
+   - Image processing techniques
-   - Object detection and image classification
+   - Implementing object detection and recognition

-9. **Time Series Analysis**
+9. **Time Series Analysis with Prophet**
-   - Forecasting techniques and models
+   - Forecasting time series data
-   - Applications in finance and operations
+   - Handling seasonality and holidays

-10. **Reinforcement Learning**
+10. **Reinforcement Learning with Stable Baselines3**
     - Basics of reinforcement learning
-    - Applications in robotics and game AI

-11. **AI Model Deployment**
-    - Best practices for deploying models in production
-    - Tools for model monitoring and maintenance

-12. **Ethics and Fairness in AI**
-    - Addressing bias and fairness in AI models
-    - Ethical considerations and guidelines

-13. **AI in Big Data Environments**
-    - Integrating AI with big data technologies
-    - Case studies and real-world applications

-14. **AI for Predictive Maintenance**
-    - Techniques for predictive maintenance
-    - Industry-specific use cases

-15. **AI in Healthcare**
-    - Applications of AI in medical diagnostics
-    - Challenges and future trends

-16. **AI for Customer Insights**
-    - Using AI to understand customer behavior
-    - Personalization and recommendation systems

-17. **AI in Finance**
-    - Applications in fraud detection and risk management
-    - Algorithmic trading and financial forecasting

-18. **AI for Supply Chain Optimization**
-    - Techniques for optimizing supply chain operations
-    - Case studies and success stories

-19. **AI in Marketing**
-    - Leveraging AI for marketing analytics
-    - Campaign optimization and customer segmentation

-20. **Future Trends in AI**
-    - Emerging technologies and innovations
-    - Preparing for the future of AI in industry
+    - Implementing RL algorithms with Stable Baselines3

+11. **Model Deployment with Flask and FastAPI**
+    - Creating APIs for machine learning models
+    - Deploying models to production environments

+12. **Model Monitoring with MLflow**
+    - Tracking experiments and model versions
+    - Monitoring model performance in production

+13. **Data Engineering with Apache Spark**
+    - Processing large datasets with Spark
+    - Integrating Spark with machine learning workflows

+14. **Ethics and Fairness in AI with Fairlearn**
+    - Assessing and mitigating bias in AI models
+    - Using Fairlearn for fairness-aware model evaluation

+15. **Big Data Analytics with Hadoop and Hive**
+    - Managing and querying large datasets
+    - Integrating Hadoop with machine learning tools

+16. **Predictive Maintenance with PyCaret**
+    - Automated machine learning for predictive maintenance
+    - Case studies and industry applications

+17. **AI in Healthcare with TensorFlow and Keras**
+    - Building models for medical image analysis
+    - Applications in diagnostics and treatment planning

+18. **Customer Insights with Google Analytics and BigQuery**
+    - Analyzing customer data for insights
+    - Integrating AI with marketing analytics

+19. **Financial Modeling with QuantLib**
+    - Implementing financial models and simulations
+    - Applications in risk management and trading

+20. **Future Trends in AI Tools and Libraries**
+    - Emerging tools and libraries in AI
+    - Preparing for the future of AI development

+?